endymonium/NeedToKnow/readme.txt

 2.8.5
 - Added: Option to show a spell icon to the left of active bars
-- Added: Option to change the font used on NeedToKnow bars (in the interface options dialog)
+- Added: Option to change the font used on TimerBars bars (in the interface options dialog)

 2.8.4
 - Added: Option to show certain bar elements: aura name, time remaining, and the "spark" (ticket 8)